Bad Axe 10" Dovetail Saw

 - The Bling is up to you: The following paragraphs and pics explains the expanding role of different wood species and alloy/finishes available now for you to customize the Bad Axe saw you want in the look you want.

 There's a new wood in Tombstone: Mesquite.
 That's right, mesquite--an attractive, yet quite rugged species capable of sinking a taproot 120' down in the arid soils of the American southwest, and harder than a whole barrel full of woodpecker lips.
-The Janka Scale rates mesquite nearly twice as hard as white oak, and the hardest species native to the North American continent.
+The Janka Scale rates mesquite nearly twice as hard as white oak, and one of the hardest species native to the North American continent.
 Like Texans themselves, mesquite has an enduring beauty and resilient character borne of droughts, wet years, cold snaps and extended heat waves (I guess I can say that as a recovering redneck originally from southeast Oklahoma).
 And apart from its natural beauty and innate toughness, the tangential fibers of mesquite shrink evenly while curing, so what we have here is an incredibly stable, attractive, and underutilized wood species just begging for service in the hand tool world.
 You won't be disappointed--mesquite rocks.